 Here you will find information on peculiarities on certain weekdays, tips on interesting combinations and some insider tips.

 On Monday, many museums are closed in Rome, on Wednesday is the Papal Audience.
-What is going on in Rome on the individual days of the week, see our page about the weekdays in Rome.
+What is going on in Rome on the individual days of the week, see my page about the weekdays in Rome.

 You’re only a few days in Rome, then you should use your valuable time as well as possible.
 Depending on what you look at and what you want to experience in Rome, you should choose the location of your hotel.
 Termini central station is not really central and you need public transport to get to the center.